 The noise level of the mixer grinder is moderately high ranging from 90-100 dB.

 Preethi offers 2 years product warranty and 5 years warranty on the motor.
-They have a widespread network of service centres in South India.
+They have a widespread network of service centers in South India.
 You have to take the appliance to their service centre for repairs.
-They don’t charge only for parts, and that too, after the 2-year warranty period.
-Service fees is not levied.
+They charge only for parts, and that too, after the 2-year warranty period.
+Service fees are not levied.

 Their presence is negligible in North India.
 So, those from the North could opt for Onsitego’s service plan for hassle-free repairs.